mattocodes/modal-window/README.md

 # Modal Window

-In this project, I created a modal window in just CSS3
+In this project, I created a modal window with only CSS3

 ## Mission